John Delaney (Maryland politician): Business career

 Delaney co-founded two companies that were publicly traded on the New York Stock Exchange.
 He won the Ernst & Young Entrepreneur of the Year Award in 2004.

 In 1993, Delaney co-founded Health Care Financial Partners (HCFP), to make loans available to smaller-sized health care service providers said to be ignored by larger banks.
 HCFP went public in 1996, and its stock began trading on the New York Stock Exchange in 1998.
-Health Care Financial Partners was acquired by Heller Financial in 1999.
+Health Care Financial Partners was acquired by Heller Financial for three times its IPO price in 1999.

 In 2000, Delaney co-founded CapitalSource, a commercial lender headquartered in Chevy Chase, Maryland; the company provided capital to roughly 5,000 small and mid-size businesses before his departure.
+At the time of its founding, CapitalSource was the most highly capitalized private equity-backed start-up in history.
 In 2010, while Delaney was CEO, CapitalSource was awarded a Bank Enterprise Award from the Community Development Financial Institutions Fund by the U.S. Treasury Department for its investment in low-income and economically distressed communities.
 In 2005, CapitalSource was named one of Washingtonian magazine's best places to work for its company culture and employee benefits.

 CapitalSource continued to be publicly traded on the NYSE after Delaney's election, making him the only former CEO of a publicly traded company to serve in the 113th United States Congress.
 In 2014, the lender merged with PacWest Bancorp.
+In total, Delaney’s companies made over $30 billion of loans to small and mid-sized companies.